sgraf812/feed-gipeda/README.md

 ```
 You could also add your gipeda installation to `$PATH` and `feed-gipeda` would work with the defaults (I think, untested).

-## Configuration file format
+## Config file

+Contains the list of repositories to watch encoded in a YAML file.
+Is supplied via the `--config` option, which defaults to `~/.feed-gipeda/feed-gipeda.yaml` (resp. `%APPDATA%/Roaming/.feed-gipeda/feed-gipeda.yaml` on Windows).

-TODO.
-See <https://github.com/sgraf812/.feed-gipeda> or the example 2 line file above for now, there isn't anything more to it.
+For an example, see <https://github.com/sgraf812/.feed-gipeda> or the example 2 line file above.
+The file must contain a top-level `repositories` mapping to a list of repository URIs.

 ## Define 'Gipeda installation'